India Open 2025: Olympic champions Viktor Axelsen, An Se Young clinch singles titles - www.lokmattimes.com

 Malaysian men's doubles combination of Goh Sze Fei and Nur Izzuddin found a way past South Korea's Kim Won Ho and Seo Seung Jae 21-15, 13-21, 21-16 to clinch the title in the only match that went to the decider.

+Once Axelsen pocketed the opening game, he simply ran away with the second to take home a prize purse of 66,500 US dollars and 11,000 ranking points.

-“After this week, I feel my motivation is coming back.
-Since the Olympics, I had been struggling with injuries.
-This week has been very inconsistent for me mentally and game wise but I am happy that I fought hard and won the title,” said Axelsen, who thanked the fans for the vociferous support he got throughout the tournament.
+"After this week, I feel my motivation is coming back.
+Since the Olympics, I had been struggling with injuries...
+This week has been very inconsistent for me mentally and game wise but I am happy that I fought hard won the title," said Axelsen, who thanked the fans for the vociferous support he got through out the tournament.

 The women's singles final was also a one-sided affair with Paris Olympic champion An Se Young of South Korea extending her dominance over Thailand's Pornpawee Chochuwong with a 21-12, 21-9 in just 39 minutes.